 First, you’ll want to review your tax return for this year.
 This will give you some insight into where you might have been off on the previous year’s tax planning and how you might improve this year.
 If you ended up owing taxes, try to see why and make plans now to minimize those issues.

 Make sure your financial documents are all organized.
 The more accessible they are, the easier handling your taxes in the following year will be.
 It will also streamline the process of consulting with your accountant or tax attorney when it comes to making a tax plan.
 Statements from personal and business accounts, revenue documents, and other forms will be necessary.

 Review Withholding and Estimated Payments

-If you make estimated payments throughout the year, double checking those against your income for the year so far will let you know whether you need to increase or decrease those payments.
-As you look at trends in your earning, you’ll be able to better predict the amount you’ll have to pay in the coming year.
+If you make estimated payments throughout the year, double-checking those against your income for the year so far will let you know whether you need to increase or decrease those payments.
+As you look at trends in your earnings, you’ll be able to better predict the amount you’ll have to pay in the coming year.

 Tax laws regarding charitable donations have seen some changes as well, and that means you may not necessarily get the tax breaks you’ve been aiming for when it comes time to file.
 Check your donations from this year against the amounts needed for them to be truly beneficial, minding that standard deductions have been increased in the last year as well.

 If you have a complex tax situation, carefully review each of your accounts and determine how those will be handled in the upcoming year.
 The way these accounts are funded and managed can have a significant impact on your tax burden this year and the year following, and the constant changes in tax code will certainly have their own bearing on the results.
 401(k)s and IRAs, investment accounts, and so forth should all be carefully assessed for tax efficiency.

 Consult a Tax Attorney